 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
 ASU 2014-09 will eliminate transaction- and industry-specific revenue recognition guidance under current GAAP and replace it with a principle based approach for determining revenue recognition.
 ASU 2014-09 will require that companies recognize revenue based on the value of transferred goods or services as they occur in the contract.
 ASU 2014-09 also will require additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 The FASB has recently issued ASU 2016-08, ASU 2016-10, ASU 2016-11, ASU 2016-12, and ASU 2016-20, all of which clarify certain implementation guidance within ASU 2014-09.
-ASU 2014-09 is effective for reporting periods beginning after December 15, 2017, with early adoption permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
-Entities will be able to transition to the standard either retrospectively or as a cumulative-effect adjustment as of the date of adoption.
+ASU 2014-09 is effective for reporting periods beginning after December 15, 2017, with early adoption permitted only as of annual reporting periods beginning after December 15, 2017, with early adoption to the standard either retrospectively or as a cumulative-effect adjustment as of the date of adoption.
 The Company will adopt the provisions of ASU 2014-09 in the quarter beginning January 1, 2018.
 The adoption of ASU 2014-09 is not expected to have any impact on the Company's financial statement presentation or disclosures.